Definition: is the contamination of the reproductive organs in women.

-You may have heard about pelvic inflammatory disease, but many people are not sure what it is.
-It is a serious infection that affects the reproductive organs of a woman.
+You may have heard about the pelvic inflammatory disease, but many people are not sure what it is.
+It is a severe infection that affects the reproductive organs of a woman.

 Pelvic inflammatory disease is common.
 More than one million American women suffer from this disease every year.

 When you get a sexually transmitted infection without being treated:

 - Have several sexual partners;

 - Have a sexual partner who has other sexual partners other than you;

 - I suffered from this disease in the past.

 - Be sexually active and be 25 years of age or younger.

 Use an intrauterine device for birth control.
 Increased risk is marked during the first three weeks after the device is placed inside the uterus.

 Is it possible to reduce my risk of getting this condition?